Why Is It So Hard to Get an OEM Engineer on the Phone?

 If you have hardware support through an OEM and have ever tried to get an OEM engineer on the phone, you know it can take literally hours to get to someone who can actually help you (cough, cough Cisco).
 I’m talking about someone who actually works for the manufacturer, has more than a smidgen of technical knowledge, and isn’t reading off a script.

-1. Your call is answered in a call center—there’s a good chance at this stage you aren’t even talking with an employee of the manufacturer, but rather a call center that has been outsourced to field the first tier of calls.
+1. Your call is answered in a call center.
+There’s a good chance you aren’t even talking with an employee of the manufacturer.
+You are probably on the line with someone in a call center that has been outsourced to field the first tier of calls.

-2. At the next tier you may end up with someone who works at the manufacturer, but their technical knowledge is going to be minimal.
-They will most likely be reading off a script and walking through steps you’ve more than likely already tried and might even be a bit insulting to your intelligence.
+2. At the next tier, you may end up with someone who works at the manufacturer, but their technical knowledge is going to be minimal.
+They will most likely be reading off a script and walking through steps you’ve probably already tried and might even be a bit insulting to your intelligence.

-“Ok here’s what we need to do.
-Let me get our SME involved.”
+OEM Call Center: Here’s what we need to do.
+Let me get our SME involved.

-6. Ok finally!
+6. Finally!
 Your issue is fixed, and the case can be closed.

-Phew!
-That’s exhausting!
 And it could take days to be resolved.
 So why is the OEM call tree so complicated and such a pain?
 It’s simple — OEMs don’t care about support.
-They are motivated by hardware sales and it can be beneficial to them to have people refresh their hardware rather than bother with support.
-And with so many customers, it’s much more cost effective for them to outsource to call centers.
+They are motivated by hardware sales, and it can be beneficial for them to have people refresh their hardware rather than bother with support.
+And with so many customers, it’s much more cost-effective for them to outsource to call centers.

-So, what can you do?
-Sure, you can look for ways to try to get past that pain-in-the-neck escalation process or you could switch to a third party maintenance contract with M Global Services.
-Aside from the benefits of TPM in general like cost savings or flexible contracts, we make it easy to get the help you need right away.
+Sure, you can look for ways to try to get past that pain-in-the-neck escalation process, or you could switch to a third party maintenance contract with M Global Services.
+Aside from the benefits of TPM in general, like cost savings or flexible contracts, we make it easy to get the help you need right away.
 We’ve been there and know how frustrating it is to go through those call trees and complicated escalation processes, so we set out to eliminate that.
-Here are some ways we make your life easier:

 We take the "late" out of escalate.

 Instead of spending hours waiting to talk to someone who can actually help, you’ll skip straight to talking to an engineer.
 We can also create customized processes for our clients.
-So, for instance, if you need to skip a step (like gathering logs) or add one in (like weekly health check calls) based on your unique situation and resources, no problem.
+For instance, if you need to skip a step (like gathering logs) or add one in (like weekly health check calls), we can create a process based on your unique situation and resources.
 We move at your speed.